LAST UPDATE APRIL 2020

 SHIBUYAfor the famous crossing, vibrant vibes and shops

 Shibuya's crossing may be one of the most iconic images of Tokyo and if you love shopping &/or are on the hunt of the Purikura (the famous cute photobooth), this neighborhood will steal your heart.
+Don't miss the Disney store in Shibuya and the store Loft.
 As a plus, it is near Harajuku (another must) and has plenty food options which make it a good place to set as your home base.

 HARAJUKUfor a traditional -vs- modern face-off (& the best kawaii shops)

 Harajuku is the perfect example of what Japan can offer: a modern & advanced mecca in perfect balance with a strong traditional culture.
-Take off at the Harajuku station, visit the Meiji shrine (it's probable that you find a wedding!) and then head over to Takeshita dori for a cuteness overload of shops & food stalls.
+Take off at the Harajuku station, visit the Meiji shrine (you can probably find a wedding!) and then head over to Takeshita dori for a cuteness overload of shops & food stalls.
 Don't leave without trying the famous crepes or the colorful cotton candy.
+Also, don't end your visit at Takeshita, near Omotesando it's the real Harajuku!

 ASAKUSAfor the most traditional part of the city